 DistroKid does not distribute music to Gaana.

-Can DistroKid Distribute Non-Music Content?
+Can DistroKid Distribute Music Videos?

-However, when selecting YouTube Music while submitting your release with DistroKid, DistroKid will automatically create a simple video, called an ‘Art Track’, using the artwork and music you uploaded and post this to your YouTube channel.
+In addition to this, when selecting YouTube Music while submitting your release with DistroKid, DistroKid will automatically create a simple video, called an ‘Art Track’, using the artwork and music you uploaded and post this to your YouTube channel.

 To learn more about this, check out my article: Does DistroKid Upload To YouTube?